prax1807/Semantic-usage-in-robotics/README.md

 # Summary of Contribution

-1. Using lidar as obstacle detector.
+1. Reading ANNABELL output via YARP to use as input in Webots.
 2. Devising a algorithm for shortest distance traversal
-3. Reading ANNABELL output via YARP to use as input in Webots.
-4. Understanding of Compass and GPS in navigation.
+3. Understanding of lidar as obstacle detector,Compass and GPS in navigation.
-5. Understanding usage of Webots IDE as an ROS.
+4. Understanding usage of Webots IDE as an ROS.
-6. Understanding of ANNABELL as an AI model.
+5. Understanding of ANNABELL as an AI model.